-I am an undergraduate student at Saint Louis University.
+I am a medical student student at Stritch School of Medicine.
+I graduated from Saint Louis University with a major in Neuroscience and a minor in Public Health.
 I am from Bolingbrook, IL and graduated from Neuqua Valley High School.
 I have lived in 7 different cities in 18 years and love to go on road trips!
 I love dark chocolate and Thai food anytime, any day.
 My favorite subject to teach is Math, because I like to work with numbers!
 I strongly believe in incentives.
 I believe that setting small treats for each goal you reach will motivate you to do better, as long as you set your mind to it.
 I have a passion to teach and see others grow better as a student!
 I hope that as your tutor, I can help you be a more confident, successful student!

 Education & Certification